 At an assembly at the start of each academic year, the Headteacher reminds the Prep school children of the full school rules and the five Golden Rules, which were written by the School Council in 2018 in consultation with pupils.
 Class teachers also discuss the school rules with each class.
-In addition to school rules each class will have its own classroom code, which is agreed by the children.
+In addition to school rules we have the Jigsaw Charter, which links to our PSHEE scheme and which is known and agreed by the children.
 In this way, every child in the school knows the standard of behaviour we expect in our school.
 If there are incidents of misbehaviour, the teacher may discuss these with the whole class during form periods and PSHEE lessons.